lydiacox/lydiacox.github.io/README.md

 I chose the Google font Lato for it accessability to dyslexic readers, downloading the font family to my files, rather than linking to Google, to prevent issues with the SRI.
 I also increased the line spacing to 1.6 for better readability.

-I added descriptive alt texts to images, including the emotions of the photo subjects, where possible.
+I added descriptive alt texts to images, including the expression of the photo subjects, where possible.

 I wanted to select a clean colour palette, with an eye-catching highlight colour.
 I decided to try to match the shade of red in my dress.
 As red text/background can be difficult to read, I only used this colour sparingly.
 It appears when hovering over a button or selection in the nav menu, as an outline around blog posts, and as a focus outline for site visitors using their keyboard to navigate the site.

+The nav menu features at the very top of the screen, and is fixed, so that you can navigate around the site no matter where you've scrolled to.
+For very long pages, such as Terms & Conditions, I included anchors to the top of the page.

+Main headings of the page are extra-large and create a block of color

 ### Colors used:
 * Raspberry #E63946